lando/lando/docs/api/core.md

 A lando task object is an abstraction on top of yargs that also contains some metadata about how to interactively ask questions on both a CLI and GUI.

-The interactivity metadata is a superset of [inquirer](https://github.com/sboudrias/Inquirer.js) data.

 **See**

 - [yargs docs](http://yargs.js.org/docs/)
 - [inquirer docs](https://github.com/sboudrias/Inquirer.js)

 **Since**: 3.0.0
-**Todo**

-- [ ] Injecting the events here seems not the way we want to go?

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |